aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 - The use of simulated data instead of real-world sources
 - The simplicity of the ranking algorithm

-This reflection highlighted areas for future improvement.
+This reflection highlighted areas for future improvement and aligns with known limitations in intelligent system design (Russell and Norvig, 2021).

 ---